kvertacnik/Practical_Bioinformatics_Workshop/4_genome_manipulation.md

 ### bash_profile
 The permanent solution is to add that export path command to a file named `.bash_profile` in your home directory.
 We will need to generate it manually.
 The `.` makes the file invisible to keep you from accidentally deleting it. <br>
 1. Create/open your bash_profile file: `nano ~/.bash_profile` <br>
-(tilde `~/` is a nice shortcut for your home directory, so is $HOME; both are shorter than doing cd /home/username/.bash_profile).
+(tilde `~/` is a nice shortcut for your home directory, so is $HOME; both are shorter than doing /home/user_name/.bash_profile).
 2. At the bottom of the file add the `export PATH` command that you used before.
 ```
 export PATH=$PATH:/path/to/your/seqtk/installation/directory/
 ```
 3. Save and exit nano (`control + x`)
+4. Run `source ~/.bash_profile` to reload your .bash_profile

 Now every time you log into this cluster, the system looks in this file and adds all those locations with `export PATH` lines to your PATH.
 This essentially creates a permanent solution for adding locations to PATH.

-NOTE, when you edit this file, the changes don't immediately go into effect.
+NOTE, when you edit .bash_profile, the changes don't immediately go into effect.
 As I said, the system looks here every time you **login**.
 So, once you edit this file, you need to log out and log back in or run `source ~/.bash_profile` to make the change effective.

 ___